liao961120/stom/docs/cases/treatment_dynamics/1-simplified-normal-model/doc/README.md

 substance use disorder.
 Participants were recruited and randomly assigned to one of the three treatment conditions.
-Before (baseline) and after the treatment, data on treatment outcomes (amount of heavy drinking and drug use) and self-efficacy on the control of alcohol/drug use (measured through questionary) were collected.
+Before (baseline) and after the treatment, data on treatment outcomes (amount of heavy drinking and drug use) and self-efficacy on the control of alcohol/drug use (measured through questionnaires) were collected.
 There were four such evaluations for the participants, including the baseline, thus resulting in a set of longitudinal data of four time points.
 The theoretical interest of @moniz-lewis2022\'s study is to examine the mediating role of self-efficacy between the treatments and the outcomes.
 In particular, previous studies have suggested that treatments for substance use problems work partly through the increase of participants' self-efficacy in the control of substance use.

 Causal Assumptions